LeonisX/language-assistant/README.md

 ### TODO study:

+In fact, the framework for JavaFX + Spring Boot integration is written based on MVP Java lessons from Andy Luis.

 Javantura conference
 Javantura v4 - Spring Boot and JavaFX - can they play together? - Josip Kovaček